jbogusz2/ArrayByte/README.md

 Flexible data type for unsigned types with array accessors for bit manipulation
 ------------------------------------------------------------------------------

-The ArrayByte library for Arduino is a very flexible way to manipulate bits in unsigned data types.
+The C++ ArrayByte library for Arduino is a very flexible way to manipulate bits in unsigned data types.
 It allows all the normal operations plus the array operator to manipulate individual bits.

 ### Inspiration